 For your ideal clients to purchase from you, they first have to know about you.
-This is where marketing, advertising, and brand awareness comes in.
+This is where marketing, advertising, and brand awareness come in.

 No one buys from someone they don't like.
 Fact.
 If you want someone to hire or buy from you, they have to like you.
 This is where email marketing and mediums like Instagram stories come in.

-LIKE = CONNECTION POINTS: In your nurture sequence, you're going to share more about you and try to create connection point with your customer.
+LIKE = CONNECTION POINTS: In your nurture sequence, you're going to share more about yourself and try to create a connection point with your customer.
 This will help to accelerate the like.
 What do you and your customers have in common?
 Time to talk about it.

 Trust is earned over time.
 For some potential customers, they immediately trust you based on what they see and read.
 But for most customers, it takes some time to earn their trust.
 Email marketing does this THE BEST out of any marketing medium.